“Why don’t I start over?”

 “We had been told for years that they were there to protect us, to fight for us.
 That they were our saviors and we needed them.
 We had been told a lie that we forgot wasn’t true, and because of that they took our identity.
 I think it took us so long to realize who we were anymore.”

-“They led you to believe that they were guiding you to what was good for your village?”
+“They led you to believe that they were guiding you to what was good for Saltwell?”

-“They were torches in the darkness that burned our hands.”
+“They were torches leading us into darkness while burning our hands.”

-“Well put,” the man said.
+“Well said,” the man replied.
 “One last question.
 Do you regret that your actions led to the death of the Golden Legionnaire–what was his name–Madrogel?”

 “He shouldn’t have died…” Faust said, “Even though he was the worst of them, his death shouldn’t be what ignited us to stand up for ourselves.”

 “Good.
 This country is in need of change, I’m sure you agree.
 I don’t say that because of what they did to my family and myself.
-But it needs to be reforged into something better.
-What better than a blacksmith to do that.”
+But Ialnem needs to be reforged into something better.
+And what better than a blacksmith to do that.”

-He handed Faust the wrapped box.
-It was thick and heavy.
+He handed Faust the wrapped box who took the thick and heavy object reluctantly.
 Faust looked back to the man who returned a nod.
-Taking off tattered cloth revealed an even more tattered book, cleary having been rebound several times and now in leather.
-Faust opened it to the first page which read in a scribbled handwriting The Account of Anlaith and his Reconquering of the East.
+Taking off the tattered cloth revealed an even more tattered book, cleary having been rebound several times and now in a once fine but now faded leather cover.
+Faust opened it to the first page which read in a scribbled handwriting The Account of Anlaith and his Reconquering of Ialnem.

 “I hope you learn what you need from reading that.
 For all of their sakes.”